FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Usage/SSL.md

 TBD

 ## Generate a SSL connection for your server
-this method requires understanding of complex console commands, we DO NOT provide support on issues with certs generations
+this method requires understanding of complex console commands, we DO NOT provide support on issues with certs generations.
+We are currently exploring tools like YAOG (see https://github.com/patrickpr/YAOG) to simplify the process.

 a. generate the certificate authority
 b. generate the server certificate